Skip to main content

 • formation of red blood cells.

-• maintenance of blood glucose levels.
+• maintenance of normal blood sugar levels.

 • oxygen transport in the body.